gavinf97/Bash_scripts/README.md

 # Bash_scripts
-Selection of basic bash scripts using during my MSc prject for data management, merging and QC.
+Selection of basic bash shell scripts used during my MSc prject for data management, merging and QC.